Azure-Samples/cdm-azure-data-services-integration/Tutorial/CDM-Azure-Data-Services-Integration-Tutorial.md

 ### 4.4	Use Azure SQL Data Warehouse to create a data mart for the sales data

-In this section, you deploy a SQL Data Warehouse with a dimensional data warehouse schema ahead of populating it with data from the CDM folder.
+In this section, you deploy a SQL Data Warehouse ready to populate it with data from the CDM folder.

 #### 4.4.1	Deploy the data warehouse
 In the Azure portal, navigate to the new SQL Data Warehouse form.